Topics » Nutrition Science » Is Fish Part of a Healthy Diet?

 The Good on Fish Consumption

-As I mentioned, fish are an excellent source of omega-3 fatty acids—an essential fat that has anti-inflammatory properties.
-Omega-3’s are considered ‘essential’ because your body cannot produce them on its own.[1]
-They must come from dietary sources.
-The parent omega-3 fatty acid is known as alpha-linolenic acid (ALA).
-ALA is the only essential omega-3 fatty acid required from the diet.
-It can be metabolically converted in humans to the long-chain omega-3 fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
+As I mentioned, fish are an excellent source of omega-3 fatty acids—an essential fat with anti-inflammatory properties.
+Essential denotes a nutrient our bodies cannot produce and which must therefore come from dietary sources.[1]
+The so-called parent omega-3 fatty acid is alpha-linolenic acid (ALA), which is metabolically converted in humans to the long-chain omega-3 fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
+Because the body converts ALA to EPA and DHA, only ALA is considered essential.

 The Story of Vegans and Omega-3 Fatty Acid Intake

-You may have heard that vegans (people who exclude all animal products from their diets, including fish) cannot convert enough ALA into EPA and DHA to meet the body’s needs and, therefore, it is important that they include fish in their diet or supplement with fish oil.
-This is not necessarily true, as pointed out in a 2006 article published in the American Journal of Clinical Nutrition:
+You may have heard that vegans are unable to convert enough ALA into EPA and DHA to meet the body’s needs and that they must, therefore, add fish to their diet or else take supplements.
+This is not necessarily true.
+As pointed out in a 2006 article published in the American Journal of Clinical Nutrition:[1]

 Dietary Requirements for Omega-3 Fatty Acids

-With this in mind, take a look at the table below which summarizes the amounts of omega-3 fatty acids, saturated fats, and cholesterol in different types of food.[3][4]
-A 100-gram serving of fish is equivalent to a 3.5 ounce portion size.
+The table below summarizes the amounts of omega-3 fatty acids, saturated fats, and cholesterol in different foods.[3][4]
+A 100-gram serving of fish is equivalent to a 3.5-ounce portion.

 Omega-3-Fatty-Acid-Content-Chart